dastevens/pack-man/README.md

 # pack-man

 A simple package manager that catalogs and installs packages organized into versioned artefacts.
-Each artefact can have a single dependency.
+Each artefact can have a list of dependencies.

 ## Add